Introduction to the Enemy: Reception and legacy

-Writing in The New York Times, Nora Sayre called the film "pensive and moving" but others were less admiring.
-The Times own associate editor, Walter Goodman, labeled the film as "Communist propaganda", and complained acidly that it plays upon sentimentality by constantly veering among shots of "beautiful children, bombed-out-towns, beautiful children, workers making bicycles... and beautiful children".
+Writing in The New York Times, Nora Sayre called the film "pensive and moving" but others were much more harsh.
+New York Times associate editor, Walter Goodman, labeled the film as "Communist propaganda", and complained acidly that it plays upon sentimentality by constantly veering among shots of "beautiful children, bombed-out-towns, beautiful children, workers making bicycles... and beautiful children".
 An editorial in a Louisiana newspaper called it "an unabashed publicist's job" for the North Vietnamese.
 The Hollywood trade journal Variety simply dismissed it as an example of the filmmakers' self-dramatization and radical chic (and even scornfully remarked upon Fonda's "incongruously dippy smile").

-Molly Haskell wrote a highly positive review, with particular approval for how "Wexler's cinematography beautifully captures the twin landscapes of destruction and rebirth".
-The film is emblematic of Wexler's personal brand of leftist politics as displayed in his other works, from the 1971 documentary Interviews with My Lai Veterans to the 1978 big-budget drama Coming Home (also starring Fonda).
-Nonetheless, after his death in 2015, Wexler's obituaries generally gave only minimal descriptions of Introduction, and at least one major newspaper described it simply as "notorious".
+Film critic Molly Haskell wrote a highly positive review with praising the artistic merits of the fil such as how "Wexler's cinematography beautifully captures the twin landscapes of destruction and rebirth."
+The film is emblematic of Wexler's leftist politics as displayed in his other works, from the 1971 documentary Interviews with My Lai Veterans to the 1978 big-budget drama Coming Home in which Fonda starred.
+After his death in 2015, Wexler's obituaries generally gave only minimal descriptions of Introduction and at least one major newspaper described it as "notorious".

+Fonda and Hayden were roundly criticized for the film and their actions in support of the communist North Vietnamese government, including posing on anti-aircraft guns while smiling during the war and recording propaganda during and after the war for the North Vietnamese government.
+In March, 1973, legislators in Maryland introduced legislation to ban Fonda's movies and officially label her a traitor.
+Fonda also appeared to justify torture against American prisoners of war saying "“If a prisoner tried to escape, it is quite understandable that he would probably be beaten and tortured.”